screwdriver-cd/screwdriver/design/sd-local.md

 - `--meta [json]` Set values of `meta` (JSON)
 - `--meta-file [path]` Path to config file of `meta` (JSON)
 - `-e, --env [key=value]` Set `key` and `value` relationship which is set as environment variables of Build Container.
-  - `secrets` is also set as the environment variables.
+  - `secrets` is also set as environment variables.
 - `--env-file [path]` Path to config file of environment variables. (`.env`)
 - `--artifacts-dir [path]` Path to the host side directory which is mounted into `$SD_ARTIFACTS_DIR`. (default: `./sd-artifacts`)
 - `-m, --memory [size]` Set memory size which Build Container can use.
 Either b, k, m, g can be used as a size unit. (default: ?)